openflighthpc/flight-desktop-server/docs/routes.md

 ### ID

-The `id` for a `sessions` MUST be conform to the `UUID` format according to [RFC4122](https://tools.ietf.org/html/rfc4122#section-3).
+The `id` for a `sessions` MUST conform to the `UUID` format according to [RFC4122](https://tools.ietf.org/html/rfc4122#section-3).

-*BUG NOTICE:* There is a known issue where the first "portion" of the UUID can be used to as a `id`.
+*BUG NOTICE:* There is a known issue where the first "portion" of the UUID can be used as an `id`.
 Its behaviour is undetermined and SHALL be removed in future releases.
 The full UUID MUST always be used as the `id`.

 ### GET Index

 Return a list of all currently running desktop sessions for the identified user.
-It the `data` attribute MAY be empty.
+The `data` attribute MAY be empty.

 ```
 GET /sessions